buy-contest-form

 For companies, associations and other marketplace participants, the Bureau’s advocacy powers (and interest in encouraging competition in Canadian markets) can be a potentially helpful tool to reduce anti-competitive regulation and help alleviate marketplace and competitor issues (e.g., entrenched competitors or legislated restrictions on business models and services).

-The Competition Bureau’s market inquiry powers require it to prepare terms of reference for the inquiry, publish the terms of reference, allow the public to provide comments for a minimum of 15 days and publish a final report.
+The Competition Bureau’s market study powers require it to prepare and publish the terms of reference for the study, allow the public to provide comments for a minimum of 15 days and publish a final report.
+These new market inquiry provisions also allow participants that were compelled under section 11(1) of the Competition Act to participate in a market study to comment on the draft report and make confidentiality related requests prior to final publication of the Competition Bureau’s report.

-These formal market inquiry powers were given to the Bureau in 2023 as a result, among other things, of perceived limitations on the Competition Bureau to conduct such studies under the existing provisions of the Competition Act in key consumer sectors (e.g., under sections 125 and 126, under which the Bureau has historically based its competition advocacy efforts where it may not have had formal enforcement powers).
+These formal market study powers were given to the Competition Bureau in 2023 as a result, among other things, of perceived limitations on its ability conduct such studies under the existing provisions of the Competition Act (e.g., under sections 125 and 126, under which the Competition Bureau has historically based its competition advocacy efforts).

 For more information about the December 2023 amendments, see: Significant Canadian Competition Act Amendments Come Into Force (Bill C-56).
 See also: Competition Bureau, Guide to the December 2023 amendments to the Competition Act.